prototypeX-sys/Cyberia-Project/README.md

 Cyberia is currently under active development.

-The project is regularly updated with new educational content, interface improvements, and additional features.
+The platform is regularly updated with new educational content, interface improvements, bug fixes, and additional features.

-The objective is to build a complete learning platform while continuously improving my programming and software development skills.

----

-## Completed
+### Current Progress

-- Responsive website
+- Responsive user interface
 - Learning modules
-- User authentication
+- Firebase Authentication
 - Student dashboard
-- Firebase integration
-- Modern user interface
+- Continuous project improvements

+More features will be added as the project evolves.

+---

 # Contributing

 Cyberia is currently a personal project.

-Suggestions and constructive feedback are always welcome and will help improve the platform over time.
+Constructive feedback, suggestions, and bug reports are always welcome.

-If you would like to report a bug or suggest a new feature, feel free to open an Issue on GitHub.
+If you find an issue or have an idea to improve the project, feel free to open an Issue on GitHub.

 ---

 # License

-This project is shared for educational and portfolio purposes.
+This project is distributed under the license provided in this repository.

-Please do not copy or redistribute the project without permission from the author.
+Please read the `LICENSE` file for more information about permissions and limitations.

 ---
 # What I Learned

-Developing Cyberia has been one of the most valuable learning experiences of my journey in computer science.
+Developing Cyberia has been one of the most valuable projects in my learning journey.

-Through this project, I improved my skills in:
+Throughout this project, I strengthened my skills in:

-- HTML and CSS
+- HTML5 and CSS3
-- JavaScript
+- JavaScript (ES6+)
 - Responsive Web Design
 - Firebase Authentication
 - Cloud Firestore
 - Git and GitHub
 - User Interface Design
-- Project Organization
+- Project Planning and Organization

-Beyond the technical aspects, I also learned how to plan a project, solve problems independently, and continuously improve my work.
+Beyond the technical skills, Cyberia has taught me how to solve problems independently, organize a real-world project, and continuously improve my work through practice and experimentation.

-Cyberia has shown me that building useful software requires patience, curiosity, and a willingness to keep learning.

 ---

 # Future Goals

-Cyberia is a long-term project that will continue to grow as I develop new skills.
+Cyberia is a long-term project that will continue to grow as I learn new technologies.

-My future objectives include:
+Some of my future objectives include:

-- Adding more computer science courses
+- Expanding the number of available courses
-- Creating interactive quizzes and examinations
+- Adding interactive quizzes and assessments
-- Developing an AI assistant for students
-- Offering digital certificates
+- Providing digital certificates for learners
+- Integrating an AI-powered learning assistant
 - Improving accessibility and user experience
+- Developing additional features for the student dashboard
-- Building a mobile version of the platform
+- Optimizing the platform for better performance

-My goal is to create a platform that helps students learn technology in a simple and practical way.
+My goal is to create a learning platform that makes technology education more accessible for students.

 ---

 # About the Developer

-## Josaphat T.A Sanogo
+## Josaphat T. A. Sanogo

 I am a high school student from Burkina Faso with a strong interest in computer science, cybersecurity, and software development.

-I enjoy learning new technologies and applying them to real projects that solve practical problems.
+I enjoy learning new technologies and applying them to practical projects that help me improve my skills while creating useful tools for others.

-Cyberia represents both my passion for technology and my desire to make digital education more accessible for students.

-Although I am still learning, every new project helps me improve my technical skills and prepares me for future studies in computer science.
+Cyberia reflects both my passion for technology and my commitment to continuous learning.
+Every new feature is an opportunity to improve as a developer and prepare for future studies in computer science.

 ---

 # Contact

-Website
+If you would like to learn more about Cyberia or connect with me, you can find me here:

+**Website**

 https://cyberiatech.netlify.app

-GitHub
+**GitHub**

 https://github.com/prototypeX-sys

-LinkedIn
+**LinkedIn**

 https://www.linkedin.com/in/sanogojosaphat

-Portfolio
+**Portfolio**

 https://sanogotajosaphatport.netlify.app